gnarlyquack/dr-strangetest-documentation/content/test-fixtures.md

 If a test file defines a function whose name begins with `teardown_file`, that function is run after finishing all tests in the file.

-If a test file defines functions whose name begins with `setup_run`, each function defines a new [test run](@#running-tests-multiple-times).
-A `setup_run` function may have a matching `teardown_run` function, but such a function cannot exist on its own.

-Test runs are run in an arbitrary order.
-Each run calls `setup_run`, then runs every test in the file, and then calls the matching `teardown_run` (if there is one). `setup_file` is called before the first test run and `teardown_file` is called after the last one.

 ### Directory Setup and Teardown

 If a test directory contains a file named `setup.php`, it is the first file included and it is searched for the fixture functions described below.
-It is not required to define fixture functions in this file, as the file may also define (or include) definitions needed by your test suite.
 The file is **not** searched for test names.
+It is not required to define fixture functions in this file, as the file may also be used to define (or include) definitions needed by your test suite.
+Note that discovery is **not** performed on any file included by `setup.php`.

 If `setup.php` defines a function whose name begins with `setup`, that function is run prior to running any tests in the directory (or subdirectories).